Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ### Action-based input

-Action-based input refers to reading pre-configured named axes, buttons, or other controls.
+Action-based input refers to reading pre-configured named axes, buttons, or other controls. ([Read more about Action-based input](./Workflow-Actions.md))

 - In the old Input Manager, these are defined in the **Axes** list, in the **Input Manager** section of the **Project Settings** window.
 - In the new Input System, these are defined in the [Actions Editor](ActionsEditor.md), which can be found in the **Input System Package** section of the **Project Settings** window, or by opening an [Action Asset](ActionAssets.md).